Motorcycle-Accessories-WiseGuy.com - Helping You Get The Most For Your Motorcycle Accessories Dollar

 WiseGuy's Motorcycle Exhaust Guide - Better sound and more power NOW.

-One of the first things most of us do when we get a bike is change the motorcycle exhaust -installing either a slip-on muffler or a full system.
+One of the first things most of us do when we get a bike is change the Motorcycle Exhaust -installing either a slip-on muffler or a full system.

 This article will not attempt to advise you as to the street legal aspects of a replacement exhaust, so I’ll leave that up to you and your local law enforcement agency. ;-)